-Vinegar coleslaw is a staple of the southern table and this easy-to-make vinegar slaw recipe will satisfy your taste buds.
-This dish has three main ingredients, cabbage, sugar, and vinegar-all you have to do is add them together in a bowl and enjoy!
+Good coleslaw is a staple of the southern table and this easy-to-make vinegar slaw recipe will satisfy your taste buds.
+This dish has four simple ingredients, cabbage, sugar, water, and vinegar.
 It’s delicious with BBQ chicken or fish for dinner and makes an excellent side dish.
 Give it a try today!

-A go-to favorite to serve with barbecue is coleslaw.
+A go-to favorite to serve at summer barbecues is coleslaw.
 But the question in my family is whether or not it should be creamy coleslaw or vinegar slaw.
 Personally, I prefer creamy.
 My husband likes his made with vinegar.
 Either way, both versions are the quintessential side for all things barbecue.

-This recipe for vinegar coleslaw is based on my dear sweet mother-in-law’s recipe that she used for years.
-The recipe is simple and as basic as can be.
+This easy vinegar coleslaw recipe is based on my dear sweet mother-in-law’s recipe that she used for years.
+It’s a simple recipe and as basic as can be.
 No mayonnaise, apple cider vinegar, black pepper, or celery seed in this version.

 For this super simple coleslaw recipe, you need the following ingredients: